-We love to gush about the value, and the Amazon Essentials Full-Zip Polar Fleece is gushworthy!
+We love to gush about the value, and the Amazon Essentials Full-Zip Polar Fleece is gush-worthy.
 We love the cute design and colors, and performance while on the trail.
-The full-zipper design provides excellent breathability while the fabrics are soft and cozy on the skin.
-The two zippered handwarming pockets are ample with two interior drop-in pockets.
+The full-zipper design provides excellent breathability, while the fabrics are soft and cozy on the skin.
+The two zippered handwarmer pockets are ample with two interior drop-in pockets.
 The interior volume of the size small we tested layers easily.
 It's a jacket you can move and relax in while looking good — all for an excellent price.

 While the name of this jacket infers complete waterproofness, this claim simply isn't true.
 Yes, the jacket will keep you dry, but the materials themselves will still saturate when wet, and it takes a long time to dry.
 The bulkier design isn't very breathable either, even though you can unzip it to vent heat when needed.
 Functioning as a jacket for colder weather, you can easily stack a layer underneath, but its bulkier construction is harder to layer under a coat.
 The sleeves are big, and the arms are also a bit short for longer-limbed ladies.
 If you're seeking a super-cozy product that feels like you're wearing a blanket and will keep you well protected from the elements, this is it.

 The Columbia Benton Springs Pullover won't just keep you warm in cold weather, but it'll look good while you have apres drinks with friends.
 This super-functional and stylish budget fleece jacket had an impact on our testing team.
 We found ourselves reaching for it to wear to work, out on the town, and while hiking in cold weather.
 We love the contrasting and diverse color pallet that got many compliments from friends and even strangers around town.
-The materials keep water and wind out while keeping your warm and cozy on cool days throughout the year.
+The materials keep water and wind out while keeping you warm and cozy on cool days throughout the year.

-We wish this jacket came with a kangaroo pocket — or any pocket for that matter; this would have significantly improved its utility and earned more points in our testing.
+We wish this jacket came with a kangaroo pocket — or any pocket for that matter; which would have significantly improved its utility and earned more points in our testing.
 We also found that with its thicker, midweight construction and ¼ snap design, it got hot quickly when hiking or wearing on warmer days.
 This contender is best for women seeking a stylish pullover that doesn't need pockets and isn't planning on being too active while wearing it.
 It's best for less involved activities like doing chores around the house, lounging, or heading out to the store.

-Our testers have been wearing the Columbia Benton Springs Full Zip for over a year now, and they are still impressed with its performance.
+Our testers have been wearing the Columbia Benton Springs Full Zip for two years now, and they are still impressed with its performance.
 This workhorse has withstood daily chores, including chopping wood, gardening, cleaning the house, and more.
 After washing over 50 times, it still shows no signs of pilling or significant wear.
 We prefer wearing it on cooler days of the year when warmth and comfort are required.
 The huge pockets come in handy for storing items and keeping hands warm on cold days.
 The fit is quite roomy and true to size, easily fitting another sweater or base layer underneath.

 Unfortunately, like most midweight or heavy fleeces, it is not very breathable for high-output activities.
 While it'll do for a leisurely walk, it's not one we'd wear, even while winter running.
 Since the design is a little bulky, you almost might have trouble fitting it underneath a tighter-fitting shell.
-If it's quality that you seek, this is one we'd highly recommend as it's been doing us good for over a year now!
+If it's quality that you seek, this is one we'd highly recommend as it's been doing us good for over a year now.